aruparaantony2004/Recreating-Exoplanet-Detection-in-the-Classroom/README.md

 ## How to Use

-1. **3D Printing:**
+1. **Designing and 3D Printing:**
-   - Use the provided STL files to print the components.
-User is encouraged to
+   - Customize the design using the provided SolidWorks files to suit your application, or directly use the STL files for 3D printing the mechanical components.
 2. **Mechanical Assembly:**
-   - Follow the CAD models and assembly images to construct the model.
+   - Follow the CAD model and model-assembly images to guide the construction the model.
 3. **Circuit Setup:**
-   - Refer to the circuit schematic to connect the components.
+   - Refer to the circuit schematic to connect the electronic components.
 4. **Programming the Microcontrollers:**
    - Load the `ESP1_Master` code onto the master ESP32.
    - Load the `ESP2_Slave` code onto the slave ESP32.